r-lidar/lidR/README.md

 # Install lidR from github

 The package contains C++ code.
-To install the package from github you need developpement tools to be able to compile C++ code.
+To install the package from github you need development tools to be able to compile C++ code.

 Install R development tools: